NiklasEi/www-nikl-me/blog/2023/notes_on_android_development_with_bevy.md

 - bevy
 ---

-While working on an Android logic puzzle app with [Bevy], I learned some things about the current state of Android support in Bevy and its dependencies.
+While working on an Android logic puzzle app with [Bevy], I learned some things about the current state of Android support in the engine and its dependencies.
 The following are a few notes that hopefully are not only useful to myself, but also to others who would like to use Bevy to write an Android app.

 The starting point is [Bevy's mobile example][mobile_example].
 Take a look at [the example Readme for instructions on how to run it][mobile_example_readme].
-For now I will ignore all things iOS since I don't have a setup for iOS development anyways.
-When my app was only the Bevy example, I could connect my phone, run `bash$cargo apk run -p <app_lib_name>` and the example would open on my phone after around one and a half minutes.
+For now, I will ignore all things iOS since I don't have a setup for iOS development.
+When my app was only a copy of the Bevy example, I could connect my phone, run `bash$cargo apk run -p <app_lib_name>` and the example would open up after around one and a half minutes.
 Let's work on that.

 ## Shorter feedback cycles